-Top tip for Will Ibbetson – AST Property Management Consultant:explore getting your ARLA Qualification, most employers will fund this for you so it’s worth asking the question!
+Here's a top job tip for Natalie Livesey – AST Property Management Senior Consultant: explore getting your ARLA Qualification, most employers will fund this for you so it’s worth asking the question!

-It’s easy to focus on what you want in a role sooner rather than later, whether that’s a better salary or healthier culture.
+It’s easy to focus on what you want in a role sooner rather than later, whether that’s a better salary or a culture which is more aligned with your values.
 However, it’s important to consider how your next career step will benefit you in the long run.

-Is it in a better location, are their career progression opportunities?
+Is it in a better location, is there career progression opportunities?
 Is it a different type of stock?
 Think of all of this and how this could affect you and your future career.

-A great tip from Denee Siddall - Specialist Consultant in Estate Agency, “When interviewing with respective employers be open minded, it can’t hurt to meet people, you’ll make connections for the future and could end up being inspired by a company you least expected”
+A great tip from Joseph Morris, Business Manager “When interviewing with respective employers be open-minded, it can’t hurt to meet people, you’ll make connections for the future and could end up being inspired by a company you least expected”